woocommerce/woocommerce/plugins/woocommerce-admin/docs/components/packages/chart.md

 Position the legend must be displayed in.
 If it's not defined, it's calculated depending on the viewport width and the mode.

+### `screenReaderFormat`

+- Type: One of type: string, func
+- Default: `'%B %-d, %Y'`

+A datetime formatting string or overriding function to format the screen reader labels.

 ### `showHeaderControls`

 - Type: Boolean